Fast Track Housing Package

 AB 557 updates the California Factory-Built Housing Law to include factory-built developments using at least 50% factory-built housing, shifts inspection and enforcement to the Department of Housing and Community Development (rather than local agencies), and allows licensed architects, under penalty of perjury, to approve factory-built plans on the department’s behalf.
 Ultimately, this bill aims to ensure that the permitting of both the factory-built and site-built components of projects move at similar timelines, minimizing delays and increasing the supply of quality housing in the state.

-Status: This bill was heard in the Assembly Housing and Community Development Committee on April 24th.
+Status: This bill is set to be heard in the Assembly Appropriations Committee on May 14th.

 AB 660 (Wilson) – Closing Gaps in Timelines for Post-Entitlement Permits